-- 1. Open Control Panel and double-click Network and Sharing Centre - 2.
+- 1. Open Control Panel and double-click Network and Sharing Center - 2.
 Click Change adapter settings - 3.
 Right-click the new loopback adapter and select Properties

-- 4. Un-check all items except Internet Protocol Version 4 (TCP/IPv4) - 5.
-Select Internet Protocol Version (TCP/IPv4), click Properties and configure the IP address to be the same as the Virtual Server (VIP), e.g. 192.168.2.20/24
+- 4. Un-check all items except Internet Protocol Version 4 (TCP/IPv4) - Select Internet Protocol Version (TCP/IPv4), click Properties and configure the IP address to be the same as the Virtual Server (VIP), with a full subnet mask e.g. 192.168.2.20/32

-- 6. Click OK on the TCP/IP popup window, then click Close on the Local Area Connection window to save the new settings - 7.
-Now repeat the above process for all other Windows 2008 real servers
+6. Click OK on the TCP/IP popup window, then click Close on the Local Area Connection window to save the new settings